 Having made no-knead bread over and over again, I wanted to find an easy rye bread recipe.
 This recipe was adapted from Sarcastingcooking.com.
 The recipe calls for organic whole-grain rye flour and milk, but regular rye flour and water can be used as well.
 In that case, add 1 Tbsp. of sugar to the recipe.

 Rye flour has a lower glycemic index than wheat flour.
-It also has less gluten so it takes a little longer to rise.
-You can use only rye flour in this recipe but it will be easier to bake if you use equal amounts of rye, whole wheat and bread flour for faster rising and heartier taste or 1 ½ cups of rye flour and 3 cups of bread flour for lighter taste.
+It also has less gluten, so it takes a little longer to rise.
+You can use only rye flour in this recipe, but it will be easier to bake if you use equal amounts of rye, whole wheat, and bread flour for faster rising and heartier taste or 1 ½ cups of rye flour and 3 cups of bread flour for a lighter taste.
 Adding a couple of tablespoons of caraway seeds is optional.

 1 ½ cup organic whole-grain rye flour